GE2025: PAP to field Xie Yao Quan in new Jurong Central SMC

 He is expected to face an opponent from Red Dot United, which has signalled its intention to contest the Jurong Central seat.

-Jurong Central SMC was carved out of Jurong GRC as part of a wider reconfiguration aimed at maintaining a consistent MP-to-voter ratio.
-At the same time, Bukit Batok and Yuhua SMCs, as well as sections of the former Jurong GRC and Hong Kah North SMC, were merged to form the new Jurong East-Bukit Batok GRC.
+Jurong Central SMC was carved out of Jurong GRC and Yuhua SMC as part of a wider reconfiguration aimed at maintaining a consistent MP-to-voter ratio.
+At the same time, Bukit Batok SMC as well as sections of Jurong GRC, Hong Kah North SMC and Yuhua SMC were merged to form the new Jurong East-Bukit Batok GRC.

 The Electoral Boundaries Review Committee said the reconfiguration was necessary due to population growth in areas like Bukit Batok West and Tengah.